deanpeters/product-manager-prompts/prompts/recommendation-canvas-template.md

 # recommendation-canvas-template.md
 <!--
 ## Description:
-The AI Recommendation Canvas is a strategic tool designed to guide product managers in evaluating and proposing AI solutions for specific customer problems and personas.
-This template provides a structured approach to assess an AI product solution's viability, desirability, feasibility, and overall value.
+The Recommendation Canvas is a strategic tool designed to guide product managers in evaluating and proposing AI solutions for specific customer problems and personas.
+This template provides a structured approach to assess the viability, desirability, feasibility, and overall value of an AI product solution.
 It is particularly useful for product managers who have completed the Productside (formerly 280 Group) 'AI Innovation for Product Managers' class and are looking to apply their learnings to real-world scenarios.

 ## Usage:
-1. Copy the AI Recommendation Canvas Template section below.
+1. Copy the Recommendation Canvas Template section below.
 2. Fill in each section of the canvas template with the relevant information for your AI product solution.
 3. Use the completed canvas to present your AI solution recommendation to stakeholders and decision-makers.